Telephone triage - -

 Finally, has technology made our professional lives easier?
 Is our work less stressful or safer?
 New research finds that user-unfriendly software creates more work for some physicians, who now work 11-hour days (Gawande, 2018).
 Can telephone triage nurses be far behind?
 Some software may exacerbate decision fatigue – a predictable human condition that degrades decision-making after 6 hours (Linder, 2019)

-• · it is designed to facilitate safe, timely (early or on time) access
+• · designed to facilitate safe, timely (early or on time) access

-• · it is a form of pre-arrival care (takes place prior to arrival on site )
+• · a form of pre-arrival care, taking place prior to arrival in healthcare setting

-• · it requires clinical decision-making under conditions of uncertainty and urgency
+• · clinical decision-making under conditions of uncertainty and urgency

 Is the purpose of telephone triage to perform differential diagnoses or to estimate symptom urgency or risk?
 No research has definitively determined what is safest -- differential diagnosis or nursing diagnosis.
 However, realistically, when one cannot see or touch a patient, nor perform tests or take vital signs, one might reasonably adjust one’s expectations of what can be accomplished in a 7-10 minute phone encounter.
 It is reasonable to expect that we can estimate symptom urgency